coconano/samba/README.md

 for all clients using the SMB/CIFS protocol, such as all versions of DOS and Windows, OS/2, Linux and many others.

+# How to build this image

+`docker build . -t coconano/samba`

 # How to use this image

 By default there are no shares configured, additional ones can be added.